 The Genius of Billy Wilder

-After considering a slew of other actors for the roles of Joe/Josephine and Jerry/Daphne (including Frank Sinatra!), Wilder decided on Tony Curtis and Jack Lemmon.
+After considering a slew of other actors for the roles of Joe/Josephine and Jerry/Daphne (including Frank Sinatra), Wilder decided on Tony Curtis and Jack Lemmon.
 But he still needed a really big name star for the film.
-Enter Marilyn Monroe!

-Sugar was not a large role, but Marilyn, married to Arthur Miller and in need of cash after a two-year break from films.
+Sugar was not a large role, but Marilyn, married to Arthur Miller at the time, was in need of cash after a two-year break from films.
 As Marilyn told a friend:

-she reportedly told a friend, reached out to Wilder and said she would absolutely love to work with him again.
-(Their previous pairing produced the classic The Seven Year Itch (1955)).
+With money as the motivating factor, Marilyn reached out to Billy Wilder and said she’d absolutely love to work with him again.
+(Their previous pairing produced the 1955 classic, The Seven Year Itch.)

 It was a bit of dream casting Wilder hadn’t anticipated, and he quickly told Marilyn the role was hers.

-Even though she had less screen time than Tony Curtis and Jack Lemmon, as the biggest star in the cast, Marilyn got top billing and the best payment plan: for Some Like it Hot, Marilyn earned $200,000 plus 10 percent of the film’s gross over $4 million!!!!
+Even though she had significantly less screen time than Tony Curtis and Jack Lemmon, as the biggest star in the cast, Marilyn got top billing and the best payment plan: for Some Like it Hot, Marilyn earned $200,000 plus 10 percent of the film’s gross over $4 million.